KareemBasher/todo-list-app/README.md

 This will give the data a 1.5 second delay.

-Now, got to `localhost:3000/login` and you will be treated with the login page, or `/signup` for the signup page.
+Now, go to `localhost:3000/login` and you will be treated with the login page, or `/signup` for the signup page.